oracle-livelabs/spatial-graph/adb-graph/getting-started-with-graph-studio/run-graph-algorithms-on-data-warehouse/run-graph-algorithms-on-data-warehouse.md

     ![Reset the visualization to the initial state](./images/notebooks-reset-default-state.png "Reset the visualization to the initial state ")

 <!---
+This should be task 6
-## Task 6: Find the Most Important Products and Recommendations using Graph Algorithms
+Find the Most Important Products and Recommendations using Graph Algorithms

 The example notebook contains two paragraphs illustrating how you can use graph algorithms to gain new insights into your data.